gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \indent Without evidence to support an interaction, we should consider both the quantitative and categorical variables in an additive model.
 The ANOVA table for the additive model contains two interesting tests.
+\index{additive model}
+\index{ANOVA table}
-One test is for the quantitative variable discussed previously.
+One test is for the
+quantitative variable discussed previously.
 The other is for the categorical variable, assessing whether different y-intercepts are needed.
 The additive model here is